 Kim has been with Rock House Kids for the past four years; first as a volunteer with 5th and 6th grade girls, and currently as Office Coordinator.
 Although she has a background in clerical, and worked in the school system as a paraprofessional for over twenty years; it was a calling that brought her here, not an application for employment.
 Kim has a desire to serve the Lord, and at Rock House Kids there is no shortage of opportunities to serve, whether you are on staff or a volunteer.
 “I feel like God has been preparing me for this position my entire life.
 I know I am supposed to be here and it’s a good fit!
 One of the things I like most about working at RHK, is the opportunity to meet so many loving, generous people that have a heart for children.”

-Kim and Bob Alexander met in church and have five children, a daughter and son-in-law, and three grandchildren.
+Kim and Bob Alexander met while singing in the church choir, and have now been married for almost ten years.
+Together they have five children, a daughter and son-in-law, and three grandchildren.
 “We are so proud of all of our kids.”
 Three of them have been on the front lines since the start of Covid-19, serving as a police officer, nurse, and dental hygienist.
 Although none of them live within close proximity, they all return home frequently for birthdays and holidays.
 “Time with our family is precious, and those babies grow up so fast!”
 Grand-daughter Adeline is 13, grandson Cole is now 11, and the newest addition, Charli Rae, is 6 months.

 The Alexanders have attended and served under the pastoral leadership of Scott Nesse for almost thirty years; first at Maywood Free Church, and now at Stonebridge.
 “We love our church family and enjoy serving together.”
 Bob and Kim can be seen in the kitchen serving coffee at fellowship time, loving on the babies in the nursery, or planting flowers and trimming trees in the church yard.
 “Whatever we do, we like to do it together.”
 Until this past year, they enjoyed hosting their care group (or small group) for monthly bible studies, prayer and fellowship.
 “I can’t wait until we can all be together again!”